sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 When you add new nodes to the graph, they will be registered as children of other nodes.
 You can check children or parents of every node.
-For each node, you can run:
+For each node, you can access:

-* `node.children: List[SymbolicTensor]`
 * `node.parents: Tuple[SymbolicTensor, ...]`

-It's possible to create new children, but it's impossible to modify parents.
+* `node.children: Tuple[SymbolicTensor, ...]`

+It's impossible to modify parents after `SymbolicTensor` is created, but new children can always be added.
-Each operation on a `SymbolicNode` creates at leas one new child.
+Every operation on `SymbolicNode` creates at least one new child.
 If your `nn.Module` has more than one output, more children will be created.
 Usually modules have just one output: